rentready/data-analyst-poc-v2/README.md

 1. Automatically inject the token into every agent run using the `McpTool` class
 2. Display the token status and configuration in the UI
 3. Enable the agent to use MCP tools with proper authentication

+## Tool Approval Settings

+The application includes a **configurable tool approval system** that allows you to control whether tool calls require manual approval:

+### Approval Modes

+- **🔒 Approval Required (Default)**: Each tool call requires explicit user approval before execution
+- **🔓 No Approval**: Tool calls are executed automatically without user intervention

+### Configuration

+You can toggle the approval mode using the sidebar checkbox:
+- **"Require tool approval"** - Check this to require approval for each tool call
+- **Uncheck** to allow automatic tool execution

+This setting is applied when the MCP tool is initialized and affects all subsequent tool calls in the session.

 ## Configuration